Visit LJAC Digital Access to search and explore the objects, people, and places in the collection and to view our latest online exhibits.

 The artifact collections of the LJAC represent over 100 years of collecting at Berea College.
 Some early Bereans collected objects from the region around them while they did their work, some as early as the mid-1890s.
 These Bereans include Professor Silas Mason, Professor James Watt Raine, and College President William G. Frost.
 Berea’s early craft programs, such as Fireside Weaving, gathered samples of regional craft traditions to serve as patterns and inspiration.
 In 1914 the College Library began a special collection of published Appalachian materials.
 Photographs, archival, and curio collections related to the region soon followed.
 Various college celebrations, such as the 1955 Centennial, resulted in collections of artifacts being assembled for reflection.

-In the late-1990s, Berea’s strategic planning process recommended closure of the Appalachian Museum in May 1998 and began the transition to a teaching collection model.
+In the late-1990s, Berea’s strategic planning process recommended closure of the Appalachian Museum (in 1998) and transition to a teaching collection model.
 The collection came under the stewardship of the LJAC and supports our mission of teaching about Appalachia at Berea and beyond.
-In a typical year twenty course sessions, several hundred students, will have encounters of artifacts.
-Public exhibits including the collections, typically in the LJAC Gallery, have become a major part of the LJAC’s educational program.
+In a typical academic year, twenty course sessions, including several hundred students, have encounters of artifacts.
+LJAC also does public exhibits in the LJAC Gallery.